Thaddeus Moss: Washington Football Team

-Moss signed with the Washington Football Team as an undrafted free agent following the 2020 NFL Draft, choosing them over the New England Patriots and Cincinnati Bengals.
+Moss signed with the Washington Football Team as an undrafted free agent following the 2020 NFL draft, choosing them over the New England Patriots and Cincinnati Bengals.
 He was waived with an injury designation on August 21, 2020, and reverted to the team's injured reserve list the following day.
 Moss was waived on April 9, 2021.

 Cincinnati Bengals

 Moss was claimed off waivers by the Cincinnati Bengals on April 12, 2021.
 This move reunited Moss with his former LSU teammates Joe Burrow and Ja'Marr Chase.
 He was waived on August 31, 2021.
 He signed with their practice squad the following day.
-Moss would be elevated to the active roster on November 27, 2021 ahead of the Bengals' home game against the 5-4-1 Pittsburgh Steelers.
-However, Moss would not play in that game because of a hamstring injury Moss suffered in pregame warmups.
+Moss was elevated to the active roster on November 27, 2021, ahead of the Bengals' home game against the 5–4–1 Pittsburgh Steelers.
+However, Moss did not play in that game because of a hamstring injury he suffered in pregame warmups.

 On February 15, 2022, Moss signed a reserve/future contract.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was waived from the practice squad on September 5, 2022.

+Birmingham Stallions

+On April 10, 2023, Moss signed with the Birmingham Stallions of the United States Football League (USFL).
+He was released on December 3, 2023, and re-signed on December 26.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

+Hamilton Tiger-Cats

+On February 22, 2024, Moss signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+On May 10, he was cut in the first round of training camp cuts.

+On May 13, 2024, Moss announced his retirement from professional football.